r-devel/rdevguide/a11y/README.md

 # only critical/serious violations
 jq -c '.[] | .path as $p | .axe.violations[] | select(.impact == "critical" or .impact == "serious") | {page: $p, id, impact}' reports/results.json
 ```

+## Future

+Quarto's own docs say they want ["a mode where every page of a website can be checked at the time of `quarto render` or `quarto publish`"](https://quarto.org/docs/output-formats/html-accessibility.html#site-wide-accessibility-checks), which would replace the crawling/serving/collecting this script does by hand.
+Once that ships, this tooling can be retired in favor of whatever built-in `quarto render`/`quarto publish` flag Quarto adds.